Breastfeeding: the first few days

 Building up your milk supply

-Around 2 to 4 days after birth you may notice that your breasts become fuller and warmer.
+Around 2 to 4 days after birth you may notice that your breasts become fuller.
 This is often referred to as your milk "coming in".

 Your milk will vary according to your baby's needs.
 Each time your baby feeds, your body knows to make more milk for the next feed.
 The amount of milk you make will increase or decrease depending on how often your baby feeds.